People think that stories are shaped by people.

 Vocabulary, punctuation and grammar

-At Egerton these areas are taught within discrete daily Literacy lessons as well as across a range of curriculum subjects through topic based teaching.
+The teaching of English underpins all development and learning for children.
+As such, these areas are taught within discrete daily English lessons as well as across a range of curriculum subjects through topic based teaching.

 To develop the children’s stamina and skills to write at length and use accurate spelling, punctuation and grammar, they are exposed to a variety of genres and text types.
-Writing tasks have a clear audience and purpose in which children are challenged to adapt their use of language and style of writing to create high quality, original and imaginative texts.
+These support the act of transcription (the mechanics of writing) and composition (the art of writing).
+Writing tasks have a clear audience and purpose in which children are challenged to adapt their use of language and style of writing to create high quality, original and imaginative pieces.